Anthony Edwards, Karl-Anthony Towns take charge in Timberwolves' 124-106 thrashing of Rockets

 Would he drive?
 Pull up for three?

 On a few occasions in the second quarter, Edwards decided to pull up.
-He would hit four threes, each of them sending the decibel level soaring higher, and at one point Edwards motioned to the Houston bench to call timeout as the Wolves were on their way to a 124-106 victory.
+He would hit four of his six threes in the quarter, each of them sending the decibel level soaring higher, and at one point Edwards motioned to the Houston bench with some instructions as the Wolves were on their way to a 124-106 victory.

+"I was telling the coach to call a damn timeout," said Edwards, who wore a large diamond encrusted "AE" around his neck after the game.
+"Call one.
+Need a timeout.
+I'm hot, for sure."

 The Timberwolves' 2021-22 season began with the kind of organizational upheaval that has become a trademark of the franchise when President Gersson Rosas was fired last month.